zealCube/FCC-challenges/readme.md

 ## Free Code Camp challenges

-Bits and pieces of simple code
+Bits and pieces of a simple code and stuff